 Giving for happiness

 One thing which is almost guaranteed to make you happy is making someone else happy.
-Even when working on your own, there are plenty of opportunities, so as part of your own self-care when you work from home, pass on the good vibes by putting a smile on someone else’s face.
+Even when working on your own, there are plenty of opportunities.
+As part of your own self-care when you work from home, pass on the good vibes by putting a smile on someone else’s face.

 Time to buy the coffee for the person behind you, help someone out with a task, make that quick phone call or just tell someone you’re thinking of them.